novuhq/novu/docs/docs/platform/digest.md

 #### Digest Key

-If specified the digest engine will group the events based on the `digestKey` and `subscriberId`, otherwise the digest engine will group the events based on the subscriberId.
+If specified, the digest engine will group the events based on the `digestKey` and `subscriberId`, otherwise the digest engine will group the events based only on the subscriberId.

+The digest key might come useful when you want a particular subscriber to get events grouped on a custom field.
+For example when an actor likes the user's post, you might want to digest based on the `post_id` key.

 #### Strategy